yandex/perforator/README.md

 [Documentation](https://perforator.tech/docs/)

 Perforator is a production-ready, open-source Continuous Profiling app that can collect CPU profiles from your production without affecting its performance, made by Yandex.
-Perforator is deployed on 10k+ nodes in Yandex and already has helped many developers to fix performance issues in their services.
+Perforator is deployed on tens of thousands of servers in Yandex and already has helped many developers to fix performance issues in their services.

 ## Main features
 - Efficient and high-quality collection of kernel + userspace stacks via eBPF technology.